p-vbordei/ProductExplorer/README.md

 get_embedding: Retrieves an embedding for a given text string from the OpenAI API.
 process_dataframe_async_embedding: Processes a DataFrame to fetch embeddings for each row asynchronously.

+Review Processing Module

+This system processes product reviews, clusters them based on similarity, and quantifies the observations.

+Initialization:

+The ReviewProcessor class initializes with an investigation ID, OpenAI API key, and Firestore credentials.
+Firestore is set up to interact with the database.
+Review Retrieval and Cleaning:

+Reviews related to a specific investigation are fetched from Firestore.
+Each review is flattened and cleaned to extract relevant information.
+Review Processing with OpenAI's GPT:

+Each review is processed using OpenAI's GPT model to extract insights.
+The insights are then merged with the original reviews.
+Clustering:

+The reviews are transformed into a DataFrame format.
+Unnecessary columns are dropped, and missing values are handled.
+The DataFrame is then pivoted and filtered.
+Each review is embedded using a function from openai_utils.
+Agglomerative clustering is applied to group similar reviews.
+Cluster Labeling:

+Each cluster of reviews is labeled using OpenAI's GPT model.
+The labels are then merged with the clusters.
+Saving Results to Firestore:

+The processed reviews and their associated clusters are saved to Firestore.
+Quantifying Observations:

+Observations are quantified at both the investigation and ASIN levels.
+The quantified observations are saved to Firestore.
+Utility Functions:

+The firebase_utils.py file contains utility functions to interact with Firestore.
+Functions include updating investigation status, retrieving ASINs and reviews, writing reviews to Firestore, and saving clusters.